syncfusion-content/angular-docs/angular-2/CircularGauge/Getting-started.md

 ## Add Range Values

 Ranges denote the property of scale value in the speedometer.
 The color values of the ranges specify the speed variation.
-Set **showRanges** property to **“True”** to show the ranges in the **Circular Gauge**.
-Select safe zone for low speed, caution zone for moderate speed and high zone for high speed.You can customize the range with the properties such as start value, end value, start width, end width,  background color , border color, etc.,
+Set **showRanges** property to **True** to show the ranges in the **Circular Gauge**.
+Select safe zone for low speed, caution zone for moderate speed and high zone for high speed.
+You can customize the range with the properties such as start value, end value, start width, end width,  background color , border color, etc.,

 {% highlight javascript %}